opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/paymentmock/Full Page/README.md

 6. Set the Merchant ID of the payment account using the value retrieved in step 2, and select a settlement method for your payment integration.
 7. Click **Save**.
 8. Note down the ``integrationId`` and the ``configurationId``.
 These two values identify the payment integration, and can be found in the top left of your configuration details page.
-9. Edit the Postman Collection variables in the Postman app.
+9. Edit the Postman Collection variables in the Postman App.

    a.)
 Import the two files at the same time to Postman.